Soccera1/tweeta-desktop/docs/index.md

 - **Search**: Search for users and posts across the platform.
 - **Authentication**: Secure login and session persistence.
 - **Tweeting**: Post new tweets and reply to others.
+- **Direct Messages**: Send and receive private messages with other users.
 - **Native Experience**: A GTK3 application that integrates well with Linux desktop environments.

 ## License